|Formal setting with fish course

 only still exist at formal state occasions.
 Think of it as a ceremonial performance with an elaborate setting, complex

-big difference is that the food is brought in from the kitchen on individual plates and served to each guest a course at a
+is that the food is brought in from the kitchen on individual plates and served to each guest a course at a time.
+Thus,

-time.
-Thus, no serving dishes are placed on the table.
-If a dish is passed, it goes from guest to guest and either returned
+no serving dishes are placed on the table.
+If a dish is passed, it goes from guest to guest and either returned to the kitchen

-to the kitchen or placed on a side table.
-We
+or placed on a side table.
+We will describe the

-- You must have a table covering.
+must have a table covering.
 Ideally, your table cloth should have a 12 inch drop all the way around.
+This means

-This means that there should be 12 inches from the edge of the table to the hem of the table cloth.
-The unfortunate
+that there should be 12 inches from the edge of the table to the hem of the table cloth.
+The unfortunate complication

-complication of this is that your guests can get tangled in the cloth as it will hang in their laps.
-If you napkins
+of this is that your guests can get tangled in the cloth as it will hang in their laps.
+If you napkins match the cloth,

-match the cloth, it is easy to pick up the cloth thinking it is the napkin.
-Though it may be a little less attractive,
+it is easy to pick up the cloth thinking it is the napkin.
+Though it may be a little less attractive, Lady Virginia

 - You must have a centerpiece.
 This can be flowers, fruit or some ceramic